Maitland mezze & salad stand is more than meets the eye.

 I must have driven by the picnic-tabled kiosk a hundred times without once thinking of stopping.
 Why?
 That damn name.
 Mediterranean is a tiresome catch-all.
 Street food has lost all meaning.
 Together they read like a tribute to generica not unlike European Café Food or one of the countless milquetoast variations of Asian Kitchen.

 What changed my mind?
 Instagram.
 I kept seeing photos of highly distinctive food – memorable food – and eventually said fuck it.
 Let’s head to Maitland.

 You could be excused for being unfamiliar with Maitland – It’s more of a name than a town and sits in Winter Park’s long reputational shadow.
-There’s quite a bit to like there though; The feather in Orlando’s cap that is the Enzian Theater (and its idyllic Eden Bar), reliably good Luke’s Kitchen, Italian stalwart Antonio’s and the historic Maitland Art Center all call this suburban stretch of sprawl home.
+There’s quite a bit to like there though; The feather in Orlando’s cap that is the Enzian Theater (and its idyllic Eden Bar), recently revitalized Luke’s Kitchen (new chef), Italian stalwart Antonio’s and the historic Maitland Art Center all call this suburban stretch of sprawl home.

 Lack of development guardrails aside (it seems to be growing in an extremely unhealthy way), Maitland’s amenities have become increasingly interesting over the years and Mediterranean Street Food (MSF) can easily be counted among them.
 I’d like to say MSF is a new discovery.
 It’s not.
 It’s been open for quite some time.
 We’ve just not been open to eating there.

 Fellow boozehounds might know MSF’s dining room as the parking lot of the Copper Rocket.
 You know – where you lost your keys.
 And your pride.
 We arrived at said parking lot on a sunny day – an enjoyably sunny day – perfect for taking advantage of the handful of outdoor tables that saddle up to the colorful, mural adorned restaurant-in-a-box.